 Company research is the piece that few candidates take the time to do well, but can really set you apart during the interview process.
 Research the organization, by reviewing the company’s website and reading recent news articles from recommended resource such as Glassdoor.

 Practice your interview skills through mock interviews with a career counselor in the Hegi Family Career Development Center.
-Call the front desk to set up an appointment at 214-768-2266 or stop in during Career Express Drop-In hours offered Monday-Thursday 11:00-12:00 & 1:00-3:00.
+Call the front desk to set up an appointment at 214-768-2266 or stop in during Career Express Drop-In hours offered Monday-Friday 11:00-12:00 & 1:00-3:00.

 Don’t forget your suit!
 Business professional is the standard dress code for a job or internship interview.
 Check out SMU Hegi Career Center on Pinterest to see examples for what to wear for both women and men.

 Arrive 10-15 minutes early.
 Remember that your non-verbal language is just as important as what you say.
 Make sure to greet your interviewer with a firm handshake, maintain appropriate eye contact, and sit up straight.
 Be excited and enthusiastic about the opportunity- don’t forget to smile!
 Speak positively about your academic and work experience, as well as past employers.

 Most interviews typically involve a combination of general questions and behavioral based questions to assess strengths, related skills, interest, and fit with the organization.
 The assumption for behavioral based interviewing is that your past behavior predicts your future behavior.
 Because employers only have a limited time to determine if you are the best fit for the position, it is critical for you to provide strong examples that demonstrate skills and learning from your past experiences that relate to the position you are interviewing for.